dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Although strength should fail, the effort will deserve praise.
-In great enterprises the attempt is enough.
+  Those who want to reap the benefits of this great nation must bear the fatigue of supporting it.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1390 days)